kumbulanit/t-sql/tech company/untitled/Module 13 - Using Window Ranking, Offset, and Aggregate Functions/Lesson2_Using_EXCEPT_and_INTERSECT.md

   AND ep1.IsActive = 1
   AND p1.IsActive = 1
   AND mgr1.IsActive = 1
-  AND mgr1.DepartmentID = 2001  -- Sales department projects
+  AND mgr1.DepartmentID = 2001  -- Sales d.DepartmentName projects

 INTERSECT